-t_c = meter time constant in minutes (Refer to Table 1)
+t_c = meter time constant in minutes

 E = detector efficiency in counts per disintegration

 Note: For meters that display the count rate in counts per second, the time constant must be in units of seconds.
 For meters that display the count rate in counts per minute, the response time must be in units of minutes.